 In terms of 3ds Max, which is what the Wall Worm pipeline uses, the only real hurdle is for level designers to first let go of the preconceptions about the grid in 3ds Max and then to become familiar with the tools in Max.
 Just because you can make objects like models that don't worry about the grid, it does not mean that Max's grid tools are inherently different than those in Hammer.
 You can build geometry in 3ds Max just as easily (or even more easily as you learn more tools) as Hammer.

 Success in building worlds in 3ds Max starts with aligning the World Units in Max to those in Source.
 This means that your Units should be set to Generic Units where each unit equals one inch.
 You can set that via the Customize > Customize Units dialog.

-Finally, for basic level design (and world geometry blocking) you should limit the active snaps to Snap to Grid and/or Snap to Vertex.
+- For basic level design (and world geometry blocking) you should generally limit the active snaps to Snap to Grid and/or Snap to Vertex.
 This will save you a lot of time.

 You should read the documentation on snaps in 3ds Max as it relates to snap overrides and all the various snap settings.

 Once you understand basic grid functions in Max, you can then understand some of the additonal tools for working on the grid like the Nudge Tools (see video below).